veit/python-basics-tutorial/docs/test/tox.rst

 to a :term:`CI` tool, but can be run both locally and in conjunction with other CI tools on a server.

-In the following, we will set up tox for our Items application so that it helps us with local testing.
+In the following, we will set up tox for our Tasks application so that it helps us with local testing.
 We will then set up testing using GitHub Actions.

 Introduction to tox
 -------------------

 tox is a command line tool that allows you to run your complete test suite in different environments.
-We will use tox to test the Items project in multiple Python versions, but tox is not limited to Python versions only.
+We will use tox to test the Tasks project in multiple Python versions, but tox is not limited to Python versions only.
 You can use it to test with different dependency configurations and different configurations for different operating systems. tox uses project information from the